folio-org/folio-analytics/README.md

 ## Releases

-Each release of folio-analytics is tested with a specific FOLIO
+Each release of folio-analytics is tested with specific FOLIO
-release:
+releases:

 | FOLIO         | folio-analytics for LDP1 | folio-analytics for Metadb |
 | ------------- | :----------------------: | :------------------------: |